sonpring/WatchTag/README.md

 # WatchTag Evaluation Script

-We ask participants to follow the script below, which consists of four activities: laundry, heating leftovers, cooking, and taking pills.
-In dementia case scenarios, one of three events is omitted: (1) retrieving defrosted pizza, (2) retrieving the laundry from the washing machine, or (3) taking pills.
-For safety reasons, participants are not asked to operate household appliances.
+The script below outlines the steps for the normal scenario, which includes four activities: laundry, heating leftovers, cooking, and taking pills.
+In dementia scenarios, one of three events is omitted: (1) retrieving defrosted pizza, (2) retrieving laundry from the washing machine, or (3) taking pills.
+For safety reasons, participants are not required to operate household appliances.

 Normal Case Scenario
 1. Put the laundry in the washing machine.